');

 About Newton, AL

-Newton is a small community in Alabama with a population of 1,431 residents.
-The median household income is $59,915 per year, which is near the national average.
-The median age in Newton is 41 years.
+Newton is a small town located in Alabama with a population of 1,431 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $59,915 per year, which is 20% below the national median of $75,149.
+The median age of 41 years is close to the US median age of 38.9 years.

 Cost of Living in Newton, AL